github/GitHub-for-Startups-HQ/README.md

 🚸 **Want to host a startup community event at GitHub HQ??**

 We'd love to support the startup community by hosting events at any of our HQ offices around the globe.
-Reach out to our team with details on how we can support you in furthering tech in your commnunity.
+Reach out to our team with details on how we can support you in furthering tech in your community.

  ## Partner Offers
   See a list of exclusive deals and offers from other top startup programs.